-2.6 Investments in subsidiaries and joint ventures
+2.5 Investments in subsidiaries and joint ventures

 Investments in subsidiaries and joint ventures are carried at cost less accumulated impairment losses in the Company's balance sheet.
-On disposal of investments in subsidiaries and joint ventures, the difference between disposal proceeds and the carrying amounts of the investments are recognised in the income statement.
+On disposal of investments in subsidiaries and joint ventures, the difference between disposal proceeds and the carrying amounts of the investments are recognised in profit or loss.

-2.7 Impairment of non-financial assets
+2.6 Impairment of non-financial assets